seanmtracey/PPE-Visor-Fabrication-Instructions/README.md

 Once the print is completed, you'll need to remove it from the print bed.
 Please, wash your hands with soap and use gloves if possible before you handle the print.
 Next, package it in a sealable sandwich bag as pictured below.
 This will help prevent contamination during transport.

 Please also write the date that the print was packaged on.
+This is very important, the NHS will not use masks more than 5 days after they've been printed.

 If you've also constructed the acetate protector, do not send the mask assembled.
 Instead, package the prepare acetate along with the 3d printed mask.
 They will be constructed on site.